quicwg/base-drafts/draft-ietf-quic-transport.md

 In order to prevent this limit causing a handshake deadlock, the client SHOULD always send a packet upon a handshake timeout, as described in
 {{QUIC-RECOVERY}}.
-If the client has no data to retransmit and does not have Handshake keys, it should send a packet as large as the Initial containing only PADDING.
-If the client has Handshake keys, it SHOULD send a packet containing only PADDING.
+If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet of at least 1200 octets containing only PADDING.
+If the client has Handshake keys, it SHOULD send a Handshake packet containing only PADDING.

 The payload of this packet contains CRYPTO frames and could contain PADDING, or ACK frames.
 Handshake packets MAY contain CONNECTION_CLOSE or APPLICATION_CLOSE